open-resources/dash_curriculum/tutorial/part5/chapter14.md

 ## More Advanced Multi-Page app

-Now let's create a more advanced `multi-page` app, building on examples from previous chapters.
-We'll use a `dropdown` component to navigate between pages instead of the `dcc.Link` that we used above.
+Now let's create a more advanced multi-page app, building on examples from previous chapters.
+We'll also use a `dropdown` component to navigate between pages instead of the `dcc.Link` that we used above.
+The complete app is [located here](./ch14_files/dash_multi_page).

-First, create the `app.py` file and use the following code:
+First, create the `app.py` file by using the following code.

+#### app.py
 ```python
 import dash
 import dash_bootstrap_components as dbc